Sign up now!

 With a radical concept, the Wings for Life World Run is a global race with a difference.
 Instead of a finish line, runners and wheelchair competitors – from beginners to elite athletes – race side by side to keep ahead of the Catcher Car.

-On May 7, 2017, over 100,000 participants in 25 locations worldwide will start the Wings for Life World Run at precisely the same time - whether that’s dawn in North America, the middle of the day in Europe, or at night here in Australia.
-The Melbourne start time is 21:00 making for an exciting night running experience!
+On May 5, 2019, participants will start the Wings for Life World Run at precisely the same time - whether that’s dawn in North America, the middle of the day in Europe, or at night here in Australia.

-Grab your mates, register and run as a team.
+Grab your mates, register and even run as a team.

 The Event Hub will be located at Patterson Reserve 484 Auburn Road, Hawthorn, VIC, 3122.

-The Event Hub will feature race check-in, bib and event kit collection, food & beverage stalls, bag drop, first aid, sponsor expo stalls, music, lighting, entertainment and amenities.
+The Event Hub will feature race check-in, bib and event kit collection, bag drop, first aid, sponsor expo stalls, music, lighting, entertainment and amenities.
 It will also feature a big screen to watch the global live stream.

 Note the closest ATM to the Event Hub is at 7Eleven, corner Toorak Rd and Auburn Rd, a 3-minute walk from the Event Hub.

 Clothing storage is available during the event at Patterson Reserve Event Hub, in the designated bag drop marquee.
-Your race number features a tear-off strip for you to attach to your backpack or event kit bag.
+Your bib features a tear-off strip for you to attach to your backpack or event kit bag.
 Do not leave any valuables in your bags as we cannot accept responsibility for valuables lost or stolen.
-Bag Drop will open from 5pm
+Bag Drop will be open from 5:00pm.